iamslash/TIL/spring/SpringBootCodeTour.md

 # Abstract

-This is about spring-boot-2.2.6
+This is about code tour of spring-boot-2.2.6.

 # How to run SpringApplication

-* /org/springframework/boot/SpringApplication.class::run
+* `/org/springframework/boot/SpringApplication.class::run`

 ```java
 	/**